 Does the voltage of the battery need to match the voltage of the original battery?

-be within a reasonable range.
-Historically some manufacturers picked 3.6V while
+voltages must be within a reasonable range.
+Historically some manufacturers

-others picked 3.7V to name the cell.
-The functionality and performance of either
+picked 3.6V while others picked 3.7V to name the cell.
+The functionality and

-has two or more Li-Ion cells in series, the voltage is multiplied by the number
+battery has two or more Li-Ion cells in series, the voltage is multiplied by

 Number of Li-Ion cells in series